Showing posts with label Portugal-Algarve. Show all posts

 Portugal is often thought of as a Mediterranean country.
 Portuguese is a Latin language, the climate, particularly in the Algarve is Mediterranean as is the food.
 Tomatoes, garlic and peppers are important while olive oil is the essential cooking medium, condiment and salad dressing.
 All it lacks is a Mediterranean coast.

-The Algarve is a tourist region and thus prey to foreign influences - tapas and sangria from Spain, salmon from northern Europe and (2022’s fashion) ceviche from South America.
-Carvoeiro, our Algarve base for the last 18 years, also offers Chinese, Indian, Thai and Nepalese cuisine – and all-day English Breakfast should that be the limit of your horizons.
-There are an increasing number of tapas, Italian and ‘Mediterranean’ restaurants, but the majority could still be described as tipico, where fresh, local ingredients are treated with respect.
+The Algarve is a tourist region and thus prey to foreign influences - tapas and sangria from Spain, salmon from northern Europe and, more recently ceviche from South America.
+Carvoeiro also offers Chinese, Indian, Thai and Nepalese cuisine – and all-day English Breakfast should that be the limit of your horizons.
+There are an increasing number of tapas, Italian and ‘Mediterranean’ restaurants, but most could still be described as 'tipico', where fresh, local ingredients are treated with respect.

 Carvoeiro